csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The SQL:2003 standard was broken into several parts:

-• Part 1: SQL/Framework provides an overview of the standard.
+- Part 1: SQL/Framework provides an overview of the standard.

-• Part 2: SQL/Foundation defines the basics of the standard: types, schemas, tables, views, query and update statements, expressions, security model, predicates, assignment rules, transaction management, and so on.
+- Part 2: SQL/Foundation defines the basics of the standard: types, schemas, tables, views, query and update statements, expressions, security model, predicates, assignment rules, transaction management, and so on.

-• Part 3: SQL/CLI (Call Level Interface) defines application program interfaces to SQL.
+- Part 3: SQL/CLI (Call Level Interface) defines application program interfaces to SQL.

-• Part 4: SQL/PSM (Persistent Stored Modules) defines extensions to SQL to make it procedural.
+- Part 4: SQL/PSM (Persistent Stored Modules) defines extensions to SQL to make it procedural.

-• Part 9: SQL/MED (Management of External Data) defines standards or in- terfacing an SQL system to external sources.
-By writing wrappers, system
+- Part 9: SQL/MED (Management of External Data) defines standards or in- terfacing an SQL system to external sources.
+By writing wrappers, system designers can treat external data sources, such as files or data in nonrela- tional databases, as if they were “foreign” tables.

-**24.4 Standardization 1053**

-designers can treat external data sources, such as files or data in nonrela- tional databases, as if they were “foreign” tables.

-• Part 10: SQL/OLB (Object Language Bindings) defines standards for embed- ding SQL in Java.
+- Part 10: SQL/OLB (Object Language Bindings) defines standards for embed- ding SQL in Java.

-• Part 11: SQL/Schemata (Information and Definition Schema) defines a stan- dard catalog interface.
+- Part 11: SQL/Schemata (Information and Definition Schema) defines a stan- dard catalog interface.

-• Part 13: SQL/JRT (Java Routines and Types) defines standards for accessing routines and types in Java.
+- Part 13: SQL/JRT (Java Routines and Types) defines standards for accessing routines and types in Java.

-• Part 14: SQL/XML defines XML-Related Specifications.
+- Part 14: SQL/XML defines XML-Related Specifications.

 The missing numbers cover features such as temporal data, distributed trans- action processing, and multimedia data, for which there is as yet no agreement on the standards.

 The latest versions of the SQL standard are SQL:2006, which added several features related to XML, and SQL:2008, which introduces a number of extensions to the SQL language.

-**24.4.2 Database Connectivity Standards**
+### 24.4.2 Database Connectivity Standards

 The **ODBC** standard is a widely used standard for communication between client applications and database systems.
 ODBC is based on the SQL **Call Level Interface (CLI)** standards developed by the **X/Open** industry consortium and the SQL Access Group, but it has several extensions.
 The ODBC API defines a CLI, an SQL syntax definition, and rules about permissible sequences of CLI calls.
 The standard also defines conformance levels for the CLI and the SQL syntax.
 For example, the core level of the CLI has commands to connect to a database, to prepare and execute SQL statements, to get back results or status values, and to manage transactions.
 The next level of conformance (level 1) requires support for catalog information retrieval and some other features over and above the core-level CLI; level 2 requires further features, such as ability to send and retrieve arrays of parameter values and to retrieve more detailed catalog information.

 ODBC allows a client to connect simultaneously to multiple data sources and to switch among them, but transactions on each are independent; ODBC does not support two-phase commit.

 A distributed system provides a more general environment than a client– server system.
 The X/Open consortium has also developed the **X/Open XA standards** for interoperation of databases.
 These standards define transaction- management primitives (such as transaction begin, commit, abort, and prepare- to-commit) that compliant databases should provide; a transaction manager can invoke these primitives to implement distributed transactions by two-phase com- mit.
 The XA standards are independent of the data model and of the specific in- terfaces between clients and databases to exchange data.
-Thus, we can use the XA protocols to implement a distributed transaction system in which a single transac-

-**1054 Chapter 24 Advanced Application Development**

-tion can access relational as well as object-oriented databases, yet the transaction manager ensures global consistency via two-phase commit.
+Thus, we can use the XA protocols to implement a distributed transaction system in which a single transaction can access relational as well as object-oriented databases, yet the transaction manager ensures global consistency via two-phase commit.

 There are many data sources that are not relational databases, and in fact may not be databases at all.
 Examples are flat files and email stores.
 Microsoft’s **OLE-DB** is a C++ API with goals similar to ODBC, but for nondatabase data sources that may provide only limited querying and update facilities.
 Just like ODBC, OLE-DB provides constructs for connecting to a data source, starting a session, executing commands, and getting back results in the form of a rowset, which is a set of result rows.